Alexyo21/Polari3DS/README.md

 # Luma3DS
-*Noob-proof (N)3DS "Custom Firmware"*
+*Noob-proof (N)3DS "Custom Firmware"* the release build are not synced with the latest commit so if you want to see the latest changes you how to do it

 ## What is this fork
 for debug build please remember to change also the sysmodule rsf to true forcedebug and false disable debug.